rbuerki/death-metal-disco/_notes.md

 DEV - PROBLEMS NOT SOLVED

-- [ ] RECS: for every displayed record have a direct link to the update page, passing record and artist - if possible ...
 - [ ] CRUD: Purchase - fill in artist country if artist exists

 DEV - PRIO 2